-ISSUANCE OF DEBT SECURITIES

-According to provision of Civil Code, Article 2483, the possibility of issuing debt security may be set forth in the Articles of organization.
+ISSUANCE OF DEBT SECURITIES - The possibility of issuing debt security may be set forth in the Articles of organization.
 In particular the Articles of organization may regulate:

-- the company's power competent in adopting such decisions
+- The company's power competent in adopting such decisions

 - Limits

 - Formalities

-- Quorum required for passing resolutions
+- Quorum required for passing resolutions.

 In any case limits, formalities, terms and conditions of the borrowing must be included in the decision of issuance that has to be filed, by Directors, with the Companies Registry.
 Outstanding securities can only be traded by professional investors subjected to prudential control according to special regulations, like banks or S.I.M. (companies of authorized security dealers).

-Professional investors dealing in debt securities guarantee for the solvency of the company if they decide to transfer the securities to third parties, different from professional investors or stockholders of the same company (Civil Code, Article 2483, 3rd paragraph).
+Professional investors dealing in debt securities guarantee for the solvency of the company if they decide to transfer the securities to third parties, different from professional investors or stockholders of the same company.